The Association of Plastic Recyclers

 ATTACHMENTS

-Plastic Attachments with Density > 1.0 except PVC check Preferred
+Plastic Attachments with Density > 1.0 g/cm3 check Preferred if

 Paper Attachments x Detrimental